 The lighter the SUP paddle, the easier it is to use, the easier to handle, and you get less tired.
 Normally the lighter the paddle, the more expensive it gets because the paddle must be made with more expensive materials to achieve the weight loss.
 Aluminum paddles, while less expensive and durable, tend to be the heaviest of paddles.
 Fiberglass composites tend to be in the mid range of weight while carbon shafts and carbon blades tend to be the lightest.
 While sometimes the same, the shaft and blade are many times two seperate materials.

 PADDLEBOARD PADDLE BLADE SIZE

 A paddle board paddle has a bent blade which allows the paddle to be inserted and exit the water easily while delivering power.
 The blades also come in a variety of sizes.
 While a larger blade will grab more water, kids, youths, and women have a hard time pulling a large blade through the water giving them less control and they tire faster.
 A smaller blade size would be easier to pull through the water giving them more control and more endurance.
 A large blade works best for men and strong women.
-Keep in mind, the elbow in the blade should be pointed away from you.
-Just like your elbows.
+Keep in mind, the bend of the blade should be pointed away from you.